 He has received various awards and recognitions including: The 2017 New York State Superintendent of the Year as one of the nation's top educators and thought leaders (TrustED).
 Dr. Brown has also been recognized by the National School Boards’ Association as a “20-to-Watch" and "Difference Maker", receiving the Center for Digital Education Top 30 Award, and the 2014 eSchool News Tech-Savvy Superintendent Award.

 He was selected by the US Department of Education as one of the nation's top 100 Innovative Superintendents and was invited to be a featured speaker at President Barack Obama’s 1st National Superintendent Summit at the White House.
 Additionally, Dr. Brown has served on the New York State Council of School Superintendents’ (NYSCOSS) Executive Committee, The School Superintendents’ Association (AASA) Digital Consortium, The Center for Digital Education Advisory Council, and CoSN’s Empowered Superintendent Advisory Panel.

-Brockport Central School District Superintendent Dr. Lesli C. Myers has dedicated her life to the pursuit of high quality education.
-She is the first African-American woman to become Superintendent of Schools in Monroe County and has served Brockport Central School District in that role since 2012.
+Rochester City School District Superintendent Dr. Lesli C. Myers has dedicated her life to the pursuit of high quality education.
+She was the first African-American woman to become Superintendent of Schools in Monroe County where she served the Brockport Central School District in that role between 2012-2020.